 Without the distraction of consistently checking my email and twitter feed, I followed class lectures intently, took detailed notes, and began to participate in discussions often.
 I absorbed the material better and my grades began to improve.

 I took lecture notes by hand for the remaining of my undergraduate studies.
 I realized my passion for sociology and ended up doing my M.A. in Sociology after I graduated.

 Here’s a graph of my sessional average throughout my undergraduate program:

-Of course, there are many other factors to consider for the improvement in my grade.
+Of course, there are many other factors to consider for improvement in my grades.
 Correlation does not imply causation, and so forth.

-The point of this article isn’t about my grades, but rather a contribution to the debate on the impact of technology on learning from my personal experience.
+Just to note, the point of this article is not about my grades, but rather a contribution to the debate on the impact of technology on learning from my personal experience.